📊 Our Test Results:

 Is Zendesk a CRM?

-Zendesk is not a traditional CRM — it is a customer service platform.
-However, it does include a sales CRM product called Zendesk Sell.
-Most businesses use Zendesk for support ticketing, live chat, and customer experience management rather than sales pipeline tracking.
+Zendesk is a customer service software, not a traditional CRM.
+It does include a sales CRM product called Zendesk Sell for the sales team.
+Most companies use Zendesk for support tickets and customer experience workflows.

 Is ClickUp better than Asana?

-ClickUp is generally considered better value than Asana — it offers more features at a lower price point and includes a free plan with unlimited users.
-Asana has a cleaner interface that some teams find easier to use.
-The best choice depends on your team’s workflow and budget.
+ClickUp gives better value than Asana — more features at a lower price, plus a free forever plan with unlimited users.
+Asana has a cleaner interface that some smaller teams prefer for simple project management.

 Is Zendesk free to use?

 Zendesk does not offer a permanent free plan.
-It does provide a 14-day free trial of its Suite Professional plan.
-Startups may qualify for six months free through Zendesk’s startup program.
-Paid plans start at $55/agent/month billed annually.
+It provides a 14-day free trial of Suite Professional.
+Qualifying small businesses can use Zendesk for free for six months through the Zendesk startup program.

 What are the disadvantages of ClickUp?

-ClickUp’s main drawbacks are its steep learning curve and overwhelming number of features.
-New users often feel lost when first getting started.
-The mobile app is also less polished than the desktop version, and the free plan limits custom fields to 100 uses.
+ClickUp’s main downsides are a steep learning curve, no phone support, and a mobile app less polished than the desktop version.
+The free plan also limits custom fields to 100 uses for solo workers.